ashiksanyo10/ashiksanyo10/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/pik1989/pik1989/main/Images/Hi.gif" width="40px" />, I'm Sanyo</h1>

 ### 💡 About me:
-Passionate tech Enthusiast and an avid Data Science who is committed to advancing knowledge.
-My expertise includes data analysis, feature engineering and machine learning.
+Passionate tech Enthusiast and an avid Data Science who is committed to advancing knowledge and propel businees decision.

 ### 🤝 Open to Collaborate:
 I am actively seeking opportunities to collaborate with fellow professionals in the field of Data Science.
 Let's work together to create meaningful insights and drive innovation.